jotapesabbado/todo-react/README.md

-You're right!
-Let's include a section about `store.jsx` in the README.
-Here is the updated version:

----

 # Todo App

 This is a Todo list application built with React, Redux, and Vite.
 This README provides information on how to set up, develop, test, and build the project.